-Being discovered more than 120 years ago, and used for countless legitimate medical uses, methamphetamine is an unbelievably potent stimulant that has seen a huge surge in abuse in recent decades.
-It creates a super-high potential for abuse due to the ultra-potent effects of the drug combined with the severe dependency that it causes on a chemical level with the brain.
+Being discovered more than 120 years ago and used for countless legitimate medical uses, methamphetamine is an unbelievably potent stimulant that has seen a huge surge in abuse in recent decades.
+It creates a super-high potential for abuse due to the ultra-potent effects of the drug combined with the severe dependency it causes on a chemical level with the brain.

-Meth abuse is spreading across our country like wildfire due to a perfect storm of meth being extremely cheap to produce and obtain, and the effects that are felt being comparable to other stimulants at a fraction of the price for the duration.
+Meth abuse is spreading across our country like wildfire due to a perfect storm of meth being extremely cheap to produce and obtain and the effects that are felt comparable to other stimulants at a fraction of the price for the duration.
 This has led meth to become one of the most commonly abused substances in the US today.

 The short-term dangers are no less significant and feature some potentially deadly risks.
 Even first-time users can experience a sudden and violent elevation of body temperature and blood pressure, disruption of steady heartbeat, increased respiration rate, sudden loss of appetite and apathy toward food, and significantly disrupted sleep patterns.

 Meth is a drug that gives users a wide variety of pleasurable and adverse effects, and the exact combination of each can be impossible to predict ahead of time.
 The assortment of withdrawal effects and the duration of the withdrawal process will often depend greatly on the dosages and frequency used during the abuse.
 There are also many other factors related to the individual’s physical health and condition that can significantly affect their personal withdrawal experience.

 What can be counted on, however, is that users that preferred injectable forms of meth or took larger doses consistently, no matter the method of administration, can expect to experience a more severe and lingering withdrawal process.
 The symptoms will be more intense, and the time it takes for the post-acute stage to wind down will often be longer.
 This effect will be further exacerbated by polysubstance abuse.